dmbarbour/Sirea/README.md

     (Just True, \[(t2, Just False), ...\])

 But filtering lists is problematic.
 It can diverge, if there are no False values.
 Even if I'm guaranteed a False value, the amount of computation to find it is unknown and thus would violate real-time computation properties.
 The actual Sirea implementation of concrete signal includes structure to support incremental processing of signals, support for filtering included.

+### Continuous-Varying Signals?

+Continuous-varying signals are valuable for modeling physics, collision detection, and smooth animations (with temporal anti-aliasing and motion blur).
+Sirea rejects first-class support for continuous-varying signals because they're too difficult to work with in general.
+But very effective second-class support is feasible.

+We could model a continuous signal as: `Sig (T -> a)`.
+But this is still excessively expressive - we actually only desire *piecewise continuous* signals, i.e. smooth and curvy lines, with potential jumps at discrete steps.
+Further, we will need *symbolic analysis* for efficient processing, for precise zero-crossing and integrals, and for serialization.
+Zero crossing is important for collision detection, integrals for continuous state models, and serialization (e.g. send to GPU for tweening, or to remote browser for interpolation).
+So follow a pattern developed years ago by Conal Elliott for [Compiling Embedded Languages](http://conal.net/papers/jfp-saig/): rather than `T -> a`, use some variation of `Expr T -> Expr a`.

+Once the signals are in place, RDP will require a few dedicated behaviors to split at zero-crossings or support continuous state.
+Further, specialized variations for `bdelay` and `bpeek` would be necessary to account for the time shift on the contents - i.e. if we delay the outer discrete-varying layer by 100ms, we also need to delay the internal continuous-varying layer by 100ms.

+Sirea should eventually provide a simple variation on continuous signals, but it's very low priority.

 ### Updating Signals